Morton, Washington: Parks and recreation

 Located on Morton's east side lies Jubilee Park and the Morton Loggers’ Jubilee Arena, home of the Loggers Jubilee.
 A renovation of the park and arena began in 2024 under volunteer efforts.
 In 2025, vandalism, along with the theft of benches, bleachers, and building materials, hampered the completion of the project.
-A replication of Big Ole was completed in May 2025 and placed at Jubilee Arena.
-The first statue was carved in 1983 but a new artwork was commissioned after the base of the original Big Ole rotted.
-The 2025 Big Ole was to be moved to the intersection of Second Street and Westlake Avenue, the original welcome site of the first statue, in November 2025.
+The city's original Big Ole statue was placed at the arena in January 2026.

 Bordering the Tilton River is Gust Backstrom (City) Park, often home to the city's farmer's market and was the location of the Old Settlers Museum.
 The grounds, in 1896, were home to the first schoolhouse built in the town.
 The park is used by the Washington Department of Fish and Wildlife (WDFW) to deliver migrating Chinook salmon, circumventing the dams on the Cowlitz River.
 Named after August Backstrom, a Swedish immigrant and long-serving public servant in Morton, he donated the land to the city before his death in 1972.
 The site contains a cabin for a park caretaker, who acts as an overseer of the site and is a host to campers throughout the year.